webtiming/timingsrc/doc/doc_sequencing.md

 <a name="futurework"></a>
 ## Future work

-Sequencers in the timrinsrc library are completed, yet there may still be avenues for further work.
+Sequencers in the timingsrc library are completed, yet there may still be avenues for further work.

 #### New Sequencer types and features